alanp101/TiddlyUpdater-script/README.md

 A set of scripts designed to update  a Tiddlywiki to proper locations

 What: A set of scripts designed to save wiki using the unmodified save feature of Tiddlywiki https://tiddlywiki.com/
-Why: None of the saving solutions I read about were fit for my needs.
+<br/>Why: None of the saving solutions I read about were fit for my needs.
 So I looked into writing one
+/
-How: A user first need to define some hard coded parameters in the Tidcall.bat file
+<br/>How: A user first need to define some hard coded parameters in the Tidcall.bat file

 Set TiddlyCodefolder= needs to be set to where your copy of Tidcall.bat and Tidprocess.bat are located. !!
 It has only been tested with locations not containing a space. !!
 Set TidSupport= needs to be set to where your copy of the tiddlylist.txt is. !!
 It has only been tested with locations not containing a space. !!